juergenbr/anxiety-aid-tools/README.md

   **[Visit anxietyaidtools.com](https://anxietyaidtools.com)**

-  *Quick, accessible anxiety relief exercises - free and open source*
+  *Open Source Wellness Tools*
 </div>

 ## About

-Anxiety Aid Tools is an open-source collection of interactive exercises designed to provide immediate support during moments of anxiety.
-Built with accessibility and simplicity in mind, this platform offers scientifically-backed techniques that can be accessed from any device, anytime.
+Anxiety Aid Tools is an open-source collection of interactive exercises designed to provide support during moments of anxiety.
+Built with accessibility and simplicity in mind, this platform offers techniques based on established therapeutic practices.

 ## Available Exercises